great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 4. Create a new empty expectation suite
 ---------------------------------------

-Expectations for a data asset are organized into expectation suites.
-Usually, we validate data against expectation suites, not single expectations.
+Individual Expectations are organized into expectation suites.
 We recommend 'warning' or 'default' as the name for a first expectation suite associated with a data asset.

 .. code-block:: python